andlo/mycroft-skills-list-gitbook/skills/skill-tivo.groupwhere.md

 * "Tivo play"
 * "Tivo off"
 * "Tivo on"
 These functions should be working but require some additional testing.
-These are specifically to initiate and stop a recording in progress:
+These are specifically to initiate and stop a recording in progress
 * "Tivo record"
 * "Tivo stop"
-Mycroft will respond with, e.g.:
+Mycroft will respond with, e.g.
 * "Bob's Tivo is currently watching channel 231"
 * "Bob's Tivo is currently watching channel 231 Raiders of the Lost Ark" with your zap2it account setup and with the correct lineup selected with their service
 * "Bob's Tivo is off"